Skip to main content

 01:00:09

-June 2, 2022, David Smith, Brooks Hanson, Angela Cochran
+2022 | Jun 02, David Smith, Brooks Hanson, Angela Cochran

 COP26 finished in November 2021.
-And still we are not able to limit global warming to no more than 1.5 degrees.
-But, progress has been made.
-What does the Scholarly Publishing industry need to do to decarbonise?
+And still, we are not able to limit global warming to no more than 1.5 degrees.
+But progress has been made.
+What does the Scholarly Publishing industry need to do to decarbonize?
 As an industry, much of the technical work done on scholarly content happens in places that are already affected by climate events: The monsoons in India, smog and air pollution in the wider subcontinent, typhoons in the Philippines, and hurricanes up the eastern seaboard.
-Much of London, New York and other places are at risk of sea level rises as the climate changes.
+Much of London, New York, and other places are at risk of sea level rises as the climate changes.
 The Pandemic has shown us that we can work differently, that we can change, and fast if needs be.
 How can we build on this to work together to do our bit to get to no more than 1.5 degrees of warming?
-This panel will explore a number of these facets of climate change and look to understand where we are as an industry and what we need to do over the next few years.
+This panel will explore a number of these facets of climate change and look to understand where we are as an industry and what we need to do over the next few years. || Speakers: Angela Cochran; David Smith; Brooks Hanson

 On-Demand Meetings

-Community Standards and Recommendations Supporting Open Scholarship
+Community Standards and Recommendations Supporting Open Scholarship: A Host of Benefits for All

 56:00

-June 2, 2022, Anna Jester, Gerry Grenier, Alison McGonagle-O'Connell, Nettie Lagace
+2022 | Jun 02, Anna Jester, Gerry Grenier, Alison McGonagle-O'Connell, Nettie Lagace

 The Open scholarship movement is working to make scholarly outputs and processes accessible and reusable.
 By now, many—if not most—organizations support these principles and include open scholarship strategies in their own products and services.
 SSP participants work for dozens of different organizations with their own programs and plans, but we should connect with each other and collaborate to boost individual efficiencies in this area by creating and adopting community-based standards and recommendations.
-This session will highlight a number of NISO efforts, such as CRediT, Peer Review Taxonomy, and Publisher-Repository Interoperability, where diverse stakeholders have gathered to create standard solutions that advance open scholarship concepts, and produce platforms for open scholarship advancements.
-As organizations collaborate with each other on standards initiatives, they are also supporting their employees in practical networking: making further connections with diverse interests, gaining technical education, and advancing and enriching careers.
+This session will highlight a number of NISO efforts, such as CRediT, Peer Review Taxonomy, and Publisher-Repository Interoperability, where diverse stakeholders have gathered to create standard solutions that advance open scholarship concepts and produce platforms for open scholarship advancements.
+As organizations collaborate with each other on standards initiatives, they are also supporting their employees in practical networking: making further connections with diverse interests, gaining technical education, and advancing and enriching careers. || Learning Level: Applied || Speakers: Nettie Lagace; Alison McGonagle-O'Connell; Anna Jester; Gerry Grenier

 On-Demand Meetings

-Ethical Science Communication to the Public
+Ethical Science Communication to the Public: New Concerns for Societies and Publishers

 01:02:08

-June 2, 2022, Laura Helmuth, Sara Serritella, David Mellor, Donald Samulack
+2022 | Jun 02, Laura Helmuth, Sara Serritella, David Mellor, Donald Samulack

 The value of accurate, timely, and effective science communication to the public is undisputed, especially considering the devastation caused by misinformation during the pandemic.
-The entire scientific process is now under ever greater public scrutiny, and science communication professionals find themselves walking a tightrope to retain or gain back public trust.
+The entire scientific process is now under ever greater public scrutiny and science communication professionals find themselves walking a tightrope to retain or gain back public trust.
 As science media and scholarly publishing organizations worldwide refine their efforts to communicate science to lay audiences, ethical considerations are bound to arise.
-These go beyond the given issues of accuracy and impartiality, and include cryptic questions around preprints for clinical trials, the timing of clinical study disclosure to mainstream media, and how to display confidence in research findings while stating caveats.
-In this session, publishing and science communication specialists will share different strategies they use to ensure ethical research communication, with the ultimate goal of helping viewers audit and refine their own organization's communication policies and practices.
+These go beyond the given issues of accuracy and impartiality and include cryptic questions about preprints for clinical trials, the timing of clinical study disclosure to mainstream media, and how to display confidence in research findings while stating caveats.
+In this session, publishing and science communication specialists will share different strategies they use to ensure ethical research communication, with the ultimate goal of helping viewers audit and refine their own organization's communication policies and practices. || Speakers: Donald Samulack; Laura Helmuth; Sara Serritella; David Mellor

 On-Demand Meetings